- Chart

 Disclaimers:

-This analysis is for informational purposes only and does not constitute financial advice.
-Leveraged ETFs are complex instruments and involve significant risks.
+This information is for informational purposes only and not intended as investment advice.
+Leveraged ETFs are complex and involve a high degree of risk.
+Investors should consult with a qualified financial advisor before making any investment decisions.
 Past performance is not indicative of future results.

 AI Summarization is directionally correct and might not be accurate.